mwiedmann/aws-codeartifact-intellisense-vscode/README.md

 This extension contributes the following settings:

 * `awsCodeArtifactIntellisense.scopes`: An array of scopes (@yourcompany) to suggest and restrict searches
+* `awsCodeArtifactIntellisense.cache`: Boolean controlling if the cache is used.
+Otherwise, api calls to CA are repeated.
+* `awsCodeArtifactIntellisense.detailedLogs`: Boolean controlling if detailed logs are output.
+This can help troubleshooting.

 ## Known Issues

-Queries can be slow (especially initial queries).
-Researching the cause.
+Queries can be slow against CodeArtifact (especially initial queries).
+There is aggressive caching to help this.
+The first query will pull down a listing of all scoped packages to get things seeded.
+Use the `reset` command to clear the cache when you need updated package information.